pha5echange/eng-tools/README.md

 LATEST CHANGES AND ADDITIONS:

+- Added 'eng_en_mb_map' to generate a text file containing EchoNest-to-MusicBrainz artist IDs to facilitate mapping.

-- updated 'ghp_..py' (to facilitate like-for-like node placement upon hive-axes across eras).
+- Updated 'ghp_..py' (to facilitate like-for-like node placement upon hive-axes across eras).

-- updated 'JG' method version of 'nhm_b' to 'nhm_b03.py' (to incorporate maximum node-hybridity values and 'artist-uniques' totals).
+- Updated 'JG' method version of 'nhm_b' to 'nhm_b03.py' (to incorporate maximum node-hybridity values and 'artist-uniques' totals).

-- added 'ghp_..py' to facilitate hive plots.
+- Added 'ghp_..py' to facilitate hive plots.

 - Updated 'en_genre' (and associated scripts) to grab and deal with EchoNest IDs.
 This will facilitate later mapping to MusicBrainz IDs.